 - Open the lid to the device and it will power back up

-- Some students may not want to take their assigned device home.
-Can they keep their assigned device in a teacher’s classroom at school?
+- I do not want to take my assigned Chromebook home, can I keep it in a teacher’s classroom at school?

 - Our 1:1 device program is not only a technology program but also a chance to teach a lesson in responsibility.